XDpartypooper/TeamSprintProject/README.md

 able to edit work load
 -Roy 30/10/22

-Added search function for Authors to search their papers-Roy 1/11/22 bug fixes
+Added search function for Authors to search their papers and bug fixes-Roy 1/11/22